Is ballroom dancing a sport or is it just another form of art?

 There is so much history associated with ballroom dancing that the skills have undergone alterations widely over time.

-So to learn dancing, you have first to learn the basic skills that are needed to become an expert.
+So, to learn dancing, you must first learn the basic skills needed to become an expert.

 3. Joining Competitions

-Is ballroom dancing a sport of just a form of art?
+Is ballroom dancing a sport or just a form of art?

-If you ever run into a ballroom dancing competition, it will most probably be known as DanceSport.
+If you ever run into a ballroom dancing competition, it will probably be known as DanceSport.

 This term widely replaces competitive ballroom dancing.